1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 Tibetan Singing Bowl

-Listen to the Tibetan singing bowl audio below and you'll hear a low pitched fundamental with several higher pitched overtones above it.
-Tibetan singing bowls are exceptional insomuch as some partials are louder than the fundamental, making identification of overtones easy compared to a guitar, piano or human voice.
+Tibetan singing bowls produce a fundamental tone with easily discernible overtones.
+When you listen to Tibetan singing bowl audio, you’ll hear a soft, low-pitched fundamental with several higher-pitched overtones above it.
+Tibetan singing bowls are particularly unique because some partials are louder than the fundamental, making it easier to identify the overtones compared to a guitar, piano, or human voice.

 Tibetan Singing Bowl | Photo courtesy Goofoto